-Cacti and Other Succulents
+Cacti and Other Succulents as Houseplants

 It's winter.
 Snow falls.
 Your breath rises frosty in the air.
 Bundled up beyond recognition, you find yourself longing for warmer regions.
 Arizona's Sonoran Desert would do nicely.
 Perhaps a trek through Namaqualand, South Africa.
 Not in the cards?
 Then, why not bring the desert to you?
 Create a little heat and drama right in your own living room with potted cacti and succulents.
 Succulents evoke glorious warmth, while ranging widely (and wildly) in form and texture from the bold, columnar magnificence of Cereus and euphorbias to the exquisite, flower-like forms of aeoniums, aloes and echeverias and the rounded shapes of mammillaria and rebutia cacti.
 Nolina recurvata (ponytail palm), a slow-growing member of the Agave family, evokes images of otherworldly landscapes, with its strange, swollen base and palm-like leaves.
 The slender leaves of Dasylirion longissimum arch to form a graceful fountain.
 Some succulents, like Sedum morganianum, cascade in voluptuous rivulets from hanging or wall-mounted pots.